-The single-entry approach contrasts with double-entry accounting, in which every financial event brings at least two equal and offsetting entries.
-One is a debit (DR) and the other a credit (CR).
+The single-entry approach contrasts with the alternative, double-entry accounting, in which every financial event brings at least two equal and offsetting entries: One is a debit (DR) and the other a credit (CR).
 As a result:

 - Firms using the double-entry approach report financial results with an accrual reporting system.

 - Firms using single-entry approach are effectively limited to reporting on a cash basis.

 The Single-Entry Approach is Simpler Than Double-Entry

 On the positive side, single-entry accounting is simple and more straightforward to use than the double-entry approach.
 Most people can readily understand and use single-entry methods without special training or background in accounting or finance.
 Nevertheless, the overwhelming majority of firms, worldwide, use double-entry not single-entry accounting.

 Explaining Single-Entry Accounting in Context

 - Advantages and disadvantages of both single-entry and double-entry systems.

 - Reasons that most firms choose double-entry accounting

-- Business settings where single-entry accounting can be sufficient for planning, record-keeping, and financial reporting.
+- Business settings where single-entry accounting is sufficient

 - What is "Single-Entry" Accounting?